BrOleg5/boost-shared-memory-wrapper/README.md

 This library is header-only (there's nothing to build).

-## Dependencies
+## Requirements

-Boost library v.1.77.0 or later.
+- Boost library v1.77.0 or later